okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/identity-providers/index.md

 -->

 ## Account Linking and Just-in-Time Provisioning

 When you allow your users to sign in to your app using their choice of Identity Providers, you can use [Account Linking](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_match-user) to help create a unified view of your users within your org.
 Additionally, you can use Just-In-Time (JIT) provisioning to create a seamless experience for users that sign-in to your application for the first time using their credentials from another Identity Provider.

-### Acount Linking
+### Account Linking

 Users can use multiple Identity Providers to sign in, and Okta can link all of those profiles to a single Okta user.
-This is called Account Linking.
-If, for example, a user signs in to your app using a different Identity Provider than they used for registration, Account Linking can establish that the user owns both identities, allowing the user to sign in from either account.
+This is called account linking.
+If, for example, a user signs in to your app using a different Identity Provider than they used for registration, account linking can establish that the user owns both identities, allowing the user to sign in from either account.

 Account linking is configured at the Identity Provider level.
+When you create an Identity Provider using the Developer Console, these values are set by default:

+* **Account Link Policy** &mdash; Automatic
+* **Match Against** &mdash; Okta Username
+* **IdP Username** &mdash; idpuser.email

-When you create an Identity Provider using the Developer Console, by default **Account Link Policy** is set to **Automatic**, **Match Against** is set to **Okta Username**, and **IdP Username** is set to **idpuser.email**.
-With these defaults, when any validated OpenID Connect JWT is provided, Okta searches the Universal Directory for a user's profile where the `email` attribute value that was passed by the Identity Provider (the **IdP Username** value) matches the `username` attribute value (the **Match Against** value).
+With these defaults, when any validated OpenID Connect JWT is provided, Okta searches the Universal Directory for a user's profile where the `email` attribute value passed by the Identity Provider (the **IdP Username** value) matches the `username` attribute value (the **Match Against** value).
 If there is a match, then the user is linked by mapping the required, static `sub` claim provided in the JWT to that user.

+See [Authentication Settings](/docs/reference/social-settings/#authentication-settings) for more information on these attributes.

 > **Important:** After an account is linked, any validated JWT token with the same `sub` claim (which is mapped to the `idp.externalid` in the Identity Provider profile) is automatically mapped to the same user regardless of the content of the claims in the JWT or if the values for **IdP Username** and **Match Against** no longer result in a match.